Configure and manage database logging

 Database logging and performance

-While valuable from a business perspective, can be expensive with regard to resource use and management.
-The performance implications of database logging include the following:
+While valuable from a business perspective, database logging can be expensive in resource use and management.
+The performance implications of database logging include:

 The database log table can grow quickly and cause an increase in the size of the database.
-The amount of growth depends on the amount of logged data that you decide to keep.
+Growth depends on the amount of logged data that you decide to keep.
 By default, the database log table maintains only 30 days of log data.

-Database logging can adversely affect long-running automated processes, such as inventory close, BOM calculations, master planning, and long-running data imports.
+Database logging can adversely affect long-running automated processes, such as long-running data imports.

-Limit log entries, and improve performance by selecting specific fields to log instead of whole tables.
+To improve performance, limit log entries by selecting specific fields to log instead of whole tables.
 To help maintain overall performance, database logging is limited to 20 tables.

 Only updates can be logged for individual fields.